O-1 Visa Spouse | O-3 Visa Employment and Green Card

 DS-160 Online Nonimmigrant Visa Application

-DS-160 is the official form that must be filled out online by all nonimmigrant applicants using consular processing.
-It will take approximately 90 minutes to do so.
+Step 1: Complete the DS-160 form that must be filled out online by all non-immigrant applicants using consular processing.

-You will need to follow the online instructions and provide all the required information.
-The form has a confirmation page and code which you will need to print out and keep to bring to your interview.
+The form has a confirmation page and bar code, which you will need to print out and bring to your interview.

-Pay the Nonimmigrant Visa Fees
+Step 2: Pay the Nonimmigrant Visa Fees

-Schedule an Interview
+Step 3: Schedule an Interview

 Being the spouse of an O-1 holder does not automatically grant you an O-3 visa.
 Generally, visa applicants between the ages of 14 and 79 are required to appear for an interview to prove their eligibility and admissibility to the United States.

-Documents Checklist for O-1 Visa Spouse
+Documents Checklist for O-1 Visa For Spouses

 Whether you are inside or outside the United States, you will need to provide supporting evidence of your marital relationship to your O-1 spouse as well as evidence that you meet all other eligibility criteria.
 The following are some of the documents that are generally required: